d-montgomery/PelePhysics/Docs/sphinx/Spray.rst

    .. math::
       h_{L,n}(T_d) = h_{g,i}(T_d) - h_{g,i}(T^*) + h_{L,n}(T^*) - c_{p,L,n}(T^*) (T_d - T^*) \,.

-   where :math:`i` is the gas phase species dependent on liquid species :math:`n` (usually the same, except when multiple liquid species are modeled using the same gas species).
+   where :math:`i` is the gas-phase species dependent on liquid species :math:`n` (usually the same, except when multiple liquid species are modeled using the same gas species).

 #.
 Compute the saturation pressure, :math:`p_{{\rm{sat}}, n}`, using one of the methods described in the :ref:`Liquid Spray Properties <SprayLiquidProperties>` section.